openstack/trove-specs/specs/pike/sample.rst

 ============================
-Sample Ocata Spec for Trove
+Sample Pike Spec for Trove
 ============================

 ..
 If section numbers are desired, unindent this